cmhl93/book-summaries/javascript-and-jquery/Chapter-02.md

    numColors = colors.length;
    ```

-## Accessing & changing values in an array
+## Accessing and changing values in an array

  ```
  // Create the array